-Here’s What You Need To Know About California’s New Pay Transparency Law - NewsBreak
+Here’s what you need to know about California’s new pay transparency law - NewsBreak

 Starting on Jan.
 1, employers with at least 15 workers will have to include pay ranges in job postings.
 Employees will also be able to ask for the pay range for their own position, and larger companies will have to provide more detailed pay data to California’s Civil Rights Department than previously required.

 California isn’t the first state to force businesses to put their cards on the table.
 Colorado took that step in 2019, and a similar requirement went into effect in New York City in November.
 Washington state has its own version that will also kick in on Jan.
-1, and a similar statewide bill in New York awaits the governor’s decision.
+1, and a similar statewide bill in New York was just signed by the governor .

 The goal of the California law is to reduce gender and racial pay gaps.
 But New York City’s measure had a bumpy start, with some employers posting unhelpfully wide ranges the first day the law was in place.
 When Colorado rolled out its law at the beginning of 2021, some companies posted remote jobs that they said could be done from anywhere in the U.S. — except Colorado — dodging the requirement.
 That wasn’t widespread; about 1% of remote job listings included a Colorado carveout, according to reporting in The Atlantic .